maksimyaromin/maksimyaromin.github.io/index.md

               date_to: 2021-04-01
               location: Tallinn, Estonia
               achievements:
-                - "Migrating a monolithic application to the cloud with a split into microservices"
+                - "migrating a monolithic application to the cloud with a split into microservices."
             - company: EPAM Systems
               position:
                 - Developer's Team Leader